See the Henges Range Conservation Atlas record for full details, including directions, permitted activities, map, brochure, and regulations.

 - Dress appropriately for the activity (no open-toed shoes), and come prepared for the season and weather (clothing layers, hat, insect repellent, sun glasses, water bottle, etc.).

-- Free for hunter education, youth, and conservation-related programs
+- Free for hunting education, youth, and conservation-related programs

 - Must schedule at least 30 days in advance

 Education Center Classroom (with more than 100 seats)

 - Free for hunting education and conservation-related programs and meetings